Taking a fortnight-long Sumatra backpacking trip was one of my best travel decisions to date.

 Time needed: 3-5 days

-Pulau Weh, or Sabang as it’s also known, is a small island accessible by a 45-minute fast boat from Aceh.
+Pulau Weh (or Sabang as it’s also known) is a small island accessible by a 45-minute fast boat from Aceh.

-Diving and snorkelling are the main draws on the island, as although some of the shallow reefs were damaged by the 2004 tsunami, the deeper reefs are of incredible quality.
+Although some of the shallow reefs were damaged by the 2004 tsunami, the deeper reefs are known for being especially beautiful.

 The Best North Sumatra Itinerary